Variations in traffic light operation: Filter arrow

 In the UK, a filter arrow is a green arrow which indicates to traffic that their movement does not conflict with any other movement and therefore they may proceed through the junction without stopping.
 It illuminates while the main signal is still at red.
 It is normally fixed to the left side of or underneath the green signal and shows a green left or ahead arrow.

 This means that a motorist may only proceed in the direction of the arrow.
-In the Province of Quebec, a signal may display a green straight arrow alone, usually for 5 to 9 seconds, and then the full green (or right turn arrow) illuminates.
+In the Province of Quebec, a signal may display a green straight arrow alone, usually for five to nine seconds, and then the full green (or right turn arrow) illuminates.
 This allows pedestrians to emerge into the roadway, and therefore (in theory) increases safety.
 At a few intersections green arrows appear with the red ball to allow traffic to travel in a particular direction, but the red ball is always illuminated.
 Examples of where this occurs include the intersection of Delaware Avenue at Harrison Street in Wilmington, Delaware, and at the intersection of West 3rd Street and Mesaba Avenue in Duluth, Minnesota.
 This is also true in Chicago; the straight off straight on ramps from Lake Shore Drive to N Fullerton Ave display a red light and left turn arrow or a red light, never just a green arrow.

 On the island of Montreal, Canada, it is forbidden to turn right while a red signal is present.
 At many intersections, lights will change from red to a green arrow permitting drivers to proceed straight through the intersection.
-After approximately five seconds, the green arrow is replaced with a green ball signal allowing drivers to proceed forward or turn as they wish.
+This is called a leading through interval (LTI), after about five seconds or when the pedestrian signal changes to a flashing Orange Stophand, the green arrow is replaced with a green ball signal allowing drivers to proceed forward or turn as they wish.

 Indicative arrow

-In Hong Kong, Ireland and the UK, a right arrow may sometimes be displayed alongside a green light to indicate that oncoming traffic has been stopped and that it is safe to turn right, however this does not necessarily mean that the turn is fully protected and road users should always check that there is no oncoming or approaching traffic before turning.
+In Hong Kong, Ireland, Australia and the UK, a right arrow may sometimes be displayed alongside a green light to indicate that oncoming traffic has been stopped and that it is safe to turn right, however this does not necessarily mean that the turn is fully protected and road users should always check that there is no oncoming or approaching traffic before turning.

 Japanese green arrows

-In Japan, a green arrow with the circular green is never shown.
+In Japan, a green arrow with the circular green is absolutely never shown.
 Instead, green arrows must be shown with the circular red.
 This means a signal may display green arrows pointing in all possible directions with the circular red.
 Another unusual sequence is that the circular red changes to circular yellow whenever some or all of the arrows end, and then changes back to red after the clearance period.